 Orosi to Paraíso

-From Orosi, a loop road heads north and parallels the Río Orosi before swinging around the artificial Lago de Cachí.
-The lake was created following the construction of the Cachí Dam (the largest in the country), which supplies San José and the majority of the Central Valley with electricity.
+From Orosi, a scenic loop circles the artificial Lago de Cachí.
+The lake was created following the construction of the Represa de Cachí (Cachí Dam), which supplies San José and the majority of the Central Valley with electricity.
+About 3km past the dam, you'll find the town of Ujarrás at the foot of a long, steep hill.

 Parque Nacional Tapantí-Macizo Cerro de la Muerte